jecandone/JC-SWTOR-Tools/README.md

 **<h3>Armor Import (FQN)</h3>**

 Allows for armor import by looking up either in-game (English) name values or by FQN values (if set in "Global Settings").
-Note that many armor values have been translated from their FQN name to their in game name, but there are still armor pieces that have not been.
-If searching for an armor piece by the in-game name and it does not appear as one of the options, searching for it by the FQN name will most likely find it.
+Note that many armor values have been translated from their FQN name to their in game name, but not all.
+If in searching for an armor by it's in-game name, search for it by its FQN name and it most likely will be in there, unless it has been added after the last time the armor source files were updated.

 **<h3>Save Texture Files</h3>**